Code-for-All/civicpatterns.org/patterns/dont-build-a-destination.md

 ---
 layout: pattern
 title: Dont Build A Destination
 tagline: People want to solve a problem and go elsewhere.
-Dont expect people to to live in your site.
+Don't expect people to to live in your site.
 category: Community
 stub: true
 ---